wt-3d/wt-3d.github.io/docs/rat_enc.md

 # Installation for ratgdo v2.x Case
 All versions of the enclosures are designed to be able to secure the PCB with the screws provided.
-The PCB is to be placed in first then the washer/spacer.
+The PCB is to be placed in first, then the washer/spacer.

 For version 2.0, install with the ESP attached to the board.

-For version 2.5 you will need to remove the ESP from the board.
+For version 2.5 (Non integrated ESP) you will need to remove the ESP from the board.
 It should be removed vertically.

 ## Installation Options
 * Install Magnetically.